Dog-Friendly Pasadena: Where To Go With Your Dog

 Given the prevalence of alfresco dining options and inviting patios, many Pasadena eateries and watering holes welcome dogs in their outdoor seating environments.
 Lucky Baldwins Pub—one of the top five Belgian beer bars in the US—serves British-style pub fare and their large outdoor patio is perfect for pups.
 As is the patio at church-themed Congregation Ale House.
 The Stone Brewing Tap Room in the Del Mar Station complex welcomes dogs and even sells dog treats.
 Another restaurant with train ties, La Grande Orange Café is a local favorite for Southwestern cuisine.
 If it's Mexican you crave, head to Mercado in The Commons complex on South Lake Avenue.

-Café Verde is a popular breakfast spot with outdoor seating.
+In Old Pasadena, Coffee and Plants is a pup-friendly spot serving plant-based coffee (get the Rose Bowl Latte) and offers your dog a puppuccino.
 The East Washington area café Lavender & Honey is another great location to start the day sipping artisanal coffees, teas, and more on their lovely patio.
 In the South Lake Avenue retail neighborhood, Corner Bakery Café offers a spacious shaded patio to settle into for breakfast, lunch, or dinner.

 The first culinary stop for every visiting canine should be The Dog Bakery in Old Pasadena.
 Here you'll find the cutest all-natural baked treats for dogs—the menu includes carrot cake, cookies, and wheat-free paw cakes along with jerky and other biscuits.
 The bakery is also stocked with dog toys, collars, and seasonal goods.